DLR-RM/RAFCON/get_involved.md

 ---
 title: Get involved
 layout: page_inner
-intro: You think RAFCON is great but it lacks this one feature?
-You found a bug and cannot wait to fix it?
-You are welcome to contribute!
+intro: You think RAFCON is great but it lacks this one feature?<br>You found a bug and cannot wait to fix it?<br>You are welcome to contribute!
 ---

 {% include horizontal_line.html %}